How to invest £10k and get the best return

 6. Digital Wealth Managers (Robo-advisers)

 In this digital age, there is now a myriad of low-cost options for the new investor.
 Over the last few years using a digital wealth manager (aka a robo-adviser) such as Wealthsimple has become one of the most popular and cost-effective options for someone looking to invest £10,000.
+Check out our Wealthsimple review to find out how you can get your first £10,000 free for a year.
 The robo-advisor manages your investment for you (in their own pension or a stocks and shares ISA product) and you can monitor everything via your smartphone.
-Alternatives include Nutmeg and eVestor which both offer advice services as well.
+Alternatives include Nutmeg and Moneyfarm which both offer advice services as well.

 Looking for a financial adviser near you?